Approaching Adjudication under NSW Security of Payment Legislation: How to Draft Adjudication Application for Construction Industry Payment Claims

 Preparing Adjudication Application for Successful Payment Claim: Things You Must Know

-Preparing an effective adjudication application is crucial for successfully resolving disputes under the Security of Payment Act.
+Preparing an effective adjudication application is crucial for successfully resolving disputes under SOPA.
 Here’s a detailed guide on how to prepare your application:

 Understand and Meet Deadlines

-Familiarize yourself with the specific deadlines for lodging your application as outlined by the relevant legislation, such as the NSW Security of Payment Act.
+Familiarise yourself with the specific deadlines for lodging your application as outlined by the relevant legislation, such as the SOPA.
 Timing is crucial, and missing a deadline can forfeit your right to adjudication.

 Choose an Authorised Nominating Authority (ANA)

-Identify an ANA that provides standardized forms or has an automated application process on their website.
-These forms are designed to help you provide all necessary information required under the Act.
+Identify an ANA that provides standardised forms or has an automated application process on their website.
+These forms are designed to help you provide all necessary information required under SOPA.

 Complete the Application Form